-Kirk Douglas passed away on February 5th, 2020 at age 103.
-This legendary actor and son of immigrant Russian Jewish parents from the Ukraine has left us with a long body of film work that will never be forgotten.
-He was born as Issur Danielovitch in Amsterdam, New York.
+Kirk Douglas passed away on February 5th, 2020 at the age of 103.
+This legendary actor and son of immigrant Russian Jewish parents from Ukraine.
+He has left us with a long body of film work that will never be forgotten.
+He was born Issur Danielovitch in Amsterdam, New York.

-Douglas was a graduate of St. Lawrence University and served in the US Navy during WW11.
-In the service is when he legally changed his name to Kirk Douglas.
+Douglas was a graduate of St. Lawrence University and served in the U.S. Navy during WW11.
+It was in the service when he legally changed his name to Kirk Douglas.

 Many others remember Douglas for playing the rebel slave Spartacus in 1960.
 He was the ideal choice with his chiseled physique.
 Douglas had a long movie career that accounted for appearing in over 50 films.
 He was not just intense, he could be funny as well as he demonstrated in "Tough Guys" in 1986 when he played alongside another Hollywood legend Burt Lancaster.

-As far toughness, Douglas was strong-willed and determined on the screen as well as off it.
+As far as toughness, Douglas was strong-willed and determined on the screen as well as off it.
 In 1991 he survived a helicopter crash in which two other passengers died.
-Five years later he overcame a stroke which left him unable to speak.
-After many months of therapy he regained his speech though it was distorted.
+Five years later he overcame a stroke that left him unable to speak.
+After many months of therapy, he regained his speech though it was distorted.

-One of his four sons Michael Douglas, enjoyed similar success as his father.
-Michael won two Academy Award and his movie career is nearly as legendary as his father's.
+One of his four sons Michael Douglas enjoyed similar success as his father.
+Michael won two Academy Awards and his movie career is nearly as legendary as his father's.

-To think this Hollywood legend made it 103 is amazing.
-A some point make it a point to read a few of his books "The Ragman's son", "I Am Spartacus" and "My Stroke of Luck.".
+To think this Hollywood legend lived to be 103 proves his strong will, determination and toughness.
+Which were often the traits he portrayed on screen.
+At some point, make it a point to read a few of his books "The Ragman's Son", "I Am Spartacus" and "My Stroke of Luck.".